The SAT may be your teen’s better exam if . .

 The ACT is broken down into 4 sections and the optional essay at the end.
 The scoring is based on a 1-36 range for each section.
 A composite score of 27 or higher is considered above average.

 The 60 minute Math section evaluates the student’s knowledge of mathematics – pre-algebra through basic trigonometry, leaning toward more geometry questions.
 The key, especially in this section, is timing and pacing.
+(The SAT allows an average of 45% more time in the two math sections.)

 The 45 minute Science Reasoning section focuses on the student’s ability to read and interpret scientific information.
 Ironically, it is more of a reading test focused on interpreting charts and graphs than a science test in that a minimal level of science background is required.
+(The SAT has no science section; 2-4 graphs or charts are interspered among the reading and writing/language questions.)

 The optional 40 minute essay test that measures those writing skills emphasized in high school English classes and in entry-level college composition courses.
 The test describes an issue and provides three different perspectives on the issue.
 You are asked to “evaluate and analyze” the perspectives; to “state and develop” your own perspective; and to “explain the relationship” between your perspective and those given.